sci-42ver/SICP_SDF/SDF_notes.md

 Here chapter 1 is like one introduction chapter not teaching the detailed programming techniques.
 - chapter 2, 3 checked.
 ## @%Check the *preface* of each chapter and *section* same as SICP.
+I probably only checked the preface before something like "Pattern constants" instead of 4.3.1
-- done up to section 4.2 included (not including chapter 4).
+- done up to section 4.4 included (not including chapter 4).
 ## Chapters to check
 "chapter, section" contexts
 - Updated up to section 3.6 included.